 Introduce your teen to the Pomodoro Technique and show them how to work in blocks.

-Other ideas include sharing any scheduling apps, tools or methods you use yourself and setting them up with Google calendar, etc.
+Other ideas include sharing any scheduling apps, tools or methods you use yourself and setting them up with Google calendar, etc., if they haven’t already done so themselves.

 7. Encourage organization